MahamudM90/Weather-app/README.md

 # Weather-app
-This is a basic level Web-S Weather-app.
+This is a basic level Web-Si Weather-app.